Water charges and services

 Customer Service Standards

 Every two years, Council adopts Customer Service Standards for Water Supply Services.
 These define the level of service Council aims to supply to its water supply customers.
-Customer Service Standards for Water Supply Services for 2016 - 2018 (PDF 145.4KB) were adopted at the April 2016 Council Meeting.
+Water Supply and Sewerage customer Service Standards 2020 - 2021 and 2021 - 2022 (PDF 603.4KB) were adopted at the November 2020 Council Meeting.

 Current water charges